Jacqueline Knörr: Grants

-Knörr received research grants from the German Research Foundation (Deutsche Forschungsgemeinschaft/DFG) as doctoral and postdoctoral member of Research (Training) Centres (Graduiertenkolleg/Sonderforschungsbereich) at the University of Bayreuth (Centre: Intercultural Relations in Africa) and the University of Münster (Centre: Conflicts in the Context of Social and Cultural Diversity).
+Knörr received research grants from the German Research Foundation (Deutsche Forschungsgemeinschaft/DFG) as doctoral and postdoctoral member of DFG Research Schools (Graduiertenkolleg/Sonderforschungsbereich) at the University of Bayreuth (Centre: Intercultural Relations in Africa) and the University of Münster (Centre: Conflicts in the Context of Social and Cultural Diversity).
 She was awarded the Lise Meitner Habilitation Grant of the Ministry of Science and Research (NRW) and the five-year Minerva Professorship of the Max Planck Society.

 Joint research projects

 Knörr was the MPI for Social Anthropology's Principal Investigator in the research project on ‘Integration and Conflict in Atlantic and Indian Ocean Societies’, conducted in collaboration with the Institute for Social Sciences (ICS) in Lisbon and in the Sierra Leone and Liberia section of the project ‘Traveling Models in Conflict Management’, funded by the Volkswagen Foundation.

 Her current involvement in joint research projects includes membership in the executive board of the ‘Society and Culture in Motion’ programme at the Martin Luther University Halle-Wittenberg.